rithikrn/foamgci/README.md

 | medium      |  16,128 | 0.0125    | 2   |
 | fine        |  64,512 | 0.00625   | 2   |
 | extra-fine  | 258,048 | 0.003125  | 2   |

+### Second example: `wedge15Ma5`

+`examples/wedge15Ma5/` is a Mach-5, 15-degree wedge oblique shock.
+It exists to show the workflow transferring to a different OpenFOAM output and to more than one output at once.
+Its `controlDict` writes both a `surfaceFieldValue` (area-averaged wall pressure — the primary, reference-anchored QoI, compared to the exact oblique-shock `p2/p1`) and a `fieldMinMax` (`max(p)` — the secondary diagnostic, the same output the forward step used).
+The analysis reads both per grid and reports the contrast: the surface integral is a well-posed GCI target, while the pointwise extremum sits on the post-shock plateau and is flagged non-localized.
+See **`examples/wedge15Ma5/README.md`**.

 ## Output format